 For an article with photos, please check our FB page – article is in Romanian though.

 The nation’s capital is home to 8 microbreweries and 8 gypsy brewers – with more to come in the near future.

-- Ground Zero: with their on site tasting bar and growler fill station, it’s well worth paying them a visit.
-As they’re looking to expand and offer their equipment for use by gypsy brewers (they currently only have 5 brewers under their wing), they are sure to become one of the spawning points of breweries in Bucharest in the future.
+- Ground Zero: one of the pioneers of Romanian craft beer, they now have a new location, brew pub, and brewery, so paying Ground Zero a visit is a must.
+Host to numerous gypsy brewers – they currently have 5 brewers under their wing – they are sure to become one of the spawning points of breweries in Bucharest in the future.